mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/2nd Study Guide/inheritance.md

 - subclass: that is inheriting behavior
 - superclass: the class it inhertis from
 - used to model hierarchical domains
-- model `is a` relationship between objects e.g. A cat `is a` pet.
+- model an 'is a'  `` relationship between objects e.g. A cat `is a` pet.
-- superclasses are defined as basic classes with large reuse
+- superclasses are defined as basic classes with large reusability
 - subclasses are defined for more fine tuned detailed behaviours
 ----------------------------------------------------------------------